-You might be more familiar with a different term, such as “livable communities,” “complete streets,” or even “Communities for a Lifetime”, however, they all have the same goal, to successfully prepare our communities so citizens of every age can enjoy and have safe access to all the different modes of transportation.
+You might be more familiar with a different term, such as “livable communities,” “complete streets,” or even “lifelong communities”, however they all have the same goal and that is to successfully prepare our communities so citizens of every age can enjoy and have safe access to all the different modes of transportation.

 Florida's Safe Mobility for Life Coalition uses the term, "Aging in Place" and defines it as: "Living in a community with some level of independence in a residence of your choice.
 This includes having access to services that are needed day to day, while maintaining your independence and quality of life."